LordofBone/Bot_Engine/README.md

 `python train_ai.py`

-This should also install the submodule 'Chatbot_8' if it's not already using the command:

-`pip install -e Chatbot_8/`

-If you preferred to run this yourself, you can.
-This is a bit of a hacky way to get around the weird directory structure stuff you have to deal with in Python; I find that if I just import stuff from the Chatbot_8 directory it has trouble finding the /data/training folders and stuff as Python likes to be relative to the file it's initially being run from.

-If anyone knows a better way around this than using the above pip install method, let me know.

 After that it will then train the bot from the training data supplied, and also train a markovify model for the bot and put it under Chatbot_8/models/markovify/bot_1.